naysok/Study-Kangaroo/README.md

 - G2 : maintain curvature continuity between 2 nurbs curves / Points
 - Hinge : Hinge
 - HingePoint : get the 4 points for erch internal edge to use in a hinge force
+- ImageCircle : Circle packing with sizes from image colours / Mesh(with color), Crvs(area)
 - LoadVertex : Load に近い / Mesh, Strength(上or下)
 - Planarize
 - removeDuplicatePts : Removes Similar points from a list / P(List of points to clean)
 - Rod : Resistant rod, Angle に似てる
 - RigidPointSet : a set of points which maintain their relative positions
 - SoapFilm : area minimizing triangle, for generating zero mean curvature meshes, 領域が最小で、曲率が均一なメッシュ
-- SolidPlaneCollide : Collision between a plane and a solid
+- SolidPlaneCollide : Collision between a plane and a solid, Floor に近い?
 - SplitAtCorners : break a polyline into multiple parts based "on angle" / Polyline, points(out)
 - Support : set support conditions for a beam end or rigid body
 - TangentialSmooth : smooth a mesh only in the local tangent plane, used in conjunction with "soapfilm"